helter88/Angular-Braking-News/README.md

 Each card should contain a link to the news, which will open in a new window after clicking it.
 The aplication written in Polish.
 Styling should be done in SCSS without without UI ready-made frameworksl .

+## How to run app

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Features